superguaricho/foxdot-mode/README.md

     Ctrl+c Ctrl+a (foxdot-clear-foxdot).
 Clear the foxdot interpreter screen.
     Ctrl+c Ctrl+u (foxdot-hush).
 Mute foxdot sending "Clock.clear()" command to the interpreter.

+You can start foxdot interpreter with:

+    Ctrl+c Ctrl+s (foxdot-start-foxdot)

+To quit foxdot: Alt+x kill-foxdot ENTER, or:

+    Ctrl+c q (foxdot-kill-foxdot)

 <h2>Problems</h2>

 This code is in alpha state, is not very tested (June, 2020).